 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.3 months, from July 8 to October 17, with an average temperature above 60°F. The day of the year with the warmest water is August 25, with an average temperature of 63°F.
+The time of year with warmer water lasts for 3.3 months, from July 9 to October 18, with an average temperature above 60°F. The month of the year at London Heathrow Airport with the warmest water is August, with an average temperature of 63°F.

-The time of year with cooler water lasts for 3.7 months, from January 2 to April 25, with an average temperature below 49°F. The day of the year with the coolest water is March 2, with an average temperature of 46°F.
+The time of year with cooler water lasts for 3.8 months, from January 2 to April 26, with an average temperature below 49°F. The month of the year at London Heathrow Airport with the coolest water is March, with an average temperature of 46°F.

 To characterize how pleasant the weather is at London Heathrow Airport throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit London Heathrow Airport for general outdoor tourist activities is from late June to early September, with a peak score in the last week of July.